FragozoLeonardo/FragozoLeonardo/readme.md

 **Ruby on Rails Developer | Lifelong Learner**

-Currently pursuing an MBA specialized in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/), focused on **robust web development and scalable systems maintenance**.
+Currently pursuing an MBA specialized in Ruby on Rails at [MBA on Rails](https://mbaonrails.com.br/), focused on **building and maintaining scalable systems** and robust web development.

 Experienced with **Ruby on Rails, PostgreSQL, RSpec testing**, Docker, and API integration.